If you have any questions please contact the Office of Admissions at 303-546-3572 (1-800-772-6951) or at email@example.com.

 All courses are subject to approval and may require additional documentation such as a syllabus or course description.

 A grade of "C" or above is required for all prerequisite coursework.
 All prerequisites are to be completed at accredited academic institutions for credit (not pass/fail or audited).
-Applicants must submit an official transcript showing proof of completion of the prerequisite coursework and bachelor's degree by June 30, 2020.
-To ensure that transcripts of coursework arrive to the Office of Admissions by June 30, 2020, we strongly recommend that all coursework is completed no later than June 1, 2020.
+Applicants must submit an official transcript showing proof of completion of the prerequisite coursework and bachelor's degree prior to the start of the program.

 Please review the Prerequisite Coursework Guide for more information on acceptable alternative course titles, recommendations on where to complete coursework, and much more.